Loading... Testing....

 A total of 136 HLA-matched babies were born, and stem cell transplants were performed in 57 cases.
 64.9% of the transplants involved combined umbilical cord blood and bone marrow transplantation.
 There were no complications reported in 77.3% of these transplants.
 Key factors influencing the success were the age of the mother undergoing the treatment cycle, the number of oocytes (eggs) collected per cycle, and genetic probability.
 The median age of the mother in this study was 33.5 years.

-In the last 30 years, cord blood stem cells (hematopoietic stem cells, or HSCs) have been used in more than 25,000 successful transplants to treat 80+ diseases, with hundreds more in clinical trials.
+In the last 35 years, cord blood stem cells (hematopoietic stem cells, or HSCs) have been used in more than 85,000 transplants to treat 80+ diseases, and there are more than 5,200 clinical trials initiated exploring new therapies.

 The first cord blood stem cell transplant was performed in 1988 in Paris, France, for a 5-year-old boy named Matthew Farrow who had Fanconi anemia, a rare genetic syndrome characterized by bone marrow failure, congenital malformations, chromosome fragility, and a predisposition to cancer.
 Fanconi anemia almost always results in leukemia by age 10.
 The donor was his newborn sister, whose stem cells were harvested from the umbilical cord.
 Both siblings are alive and well today.
 Matthew Farrow is 39, married, and a father, as well as an advocate for cord blood awareness.